 I have been to all kinds of places, even Schindler’s Museum, but have never come out so emotional.
-I felt proud, humbled, thankful and grateful – all at the same time.
-While driving to Kargil town, I wondered if military service should be mandatory for all citizens?
+I felt proud, humbled, thankful, and grateful – all at the same time.
+While driving to the town, I wondered if military service should be mandatory for all citizens.
 Would it shape us as Indians?
-Would it bind us in a national identity that sometimes takes a backseat in favor of regional identities?
+Would it bind us to a national identity that sometimes takes a backseat in favor of regional identities?
 I do not have the answer, but a visit to Drass War Memorial will definitely leave you with these thoughts.

-- Drass War Memorial is located at Drass on National Highway 1D that goes from Srinagar to Leh – somewhere between Zoji La Pass and Kargil town.
+- The memorial is located at Drass on National Highway 1D which goes from Srinagar to Leh – somewhere between Zoji La Pass and Kargil town.

 - It is located right on the main road.
 You cannot miss it for its Pink walls are the only color you would see for some time.

-- There is no entry fee for Kargil War Memorial.
-However, you must show an Id proof and do an entry in the register.
+- There is no entry fee for the War Memorial.
+However, you must show ID proof and do an entry in the register.

-- There is souvenir shop where you can buy T shirts, Mugs and other memorabilia that would keep reminding you of this visit.
+- There is a souvenir shop where you can buy T-shirts, Mugs, and other memorabilia that would keep reminding you of this visit.

 - A coffee shop is also there but I am not sure if in that somber mood you can really enjoy the coffee.